drewloewe/Grading-System/grading-system.md

 ### Points-Graded Activities, Exams, Quizzes, and Assignments
 - For other activities and assignments, I will use a points-based scale and rubric for that assignment (as well as comments and feedback).
 - Not everything is revisable (e.g., quizzes, peer review, exams, etc.), but major writing projects are revisable.
 Please read [my revision policies](http://drewloewe.net/policies/).
 If you revise a major project effectively, I will simply change the grade (I don't weight or average them).
 The grade is not guaranteed to increase, but it will certainly NOT decrease.
-- Typically, points-graded work will have a simple points scale keyed to the basic four descriptors of Meets All Expectations; Meets Most Expectations; Shows Effort, but Doesn’t Yet Meet Most Expectations; and Not Assessable.
+- Typically, points-graded work will have a simple points scale keyed to the basic four descriptors of Meets All Expectations-100%; Meets Most Expectations-85%; Shows Effort, but Doesn’t Yet Meet Most Expectations-70%; and Not Assessable-0.
+- For major projects, 90% of the available points are for content and 10% are for form and mechanics.

 ## III.
 Final Course Grades